 The Respite program welcomes persons with developmental disabilities, autism and spectrum disorders.
 Individuals 13 years of age and older are served primarily.
 Respite guests must be ambulatory, must be able to be maintained in a community residence environment and not require 24 hour nursing care.
 In addition, individuals must not require a one-to-one level of care.

 Mandated documentation includes the following: copy of current Individualized Services Plan (ISP) listing CRVI Free Standing Respite as a service and Regional Office Service Authorization; documentation of current medical exam (within one year), copy of all immunizations/TB tests, list of all current physicians and their medications, treatment orders, and copies of current medication prescriptions, completion of HIPPA privacy protection forms for all physicians and providers.
-Your MSC can assist you with collecting and submitting the required information.

 What does it cost?